SparebankenVest/akv2k8s-website/source/content/tutorials/sync/4-multi-key-value-secret.md

 have introduced a new type called `multi-key-value-secret` (see [AzureKeyVaultSecret Object Types](/reference/azure-key-vault-secret/#vault-object-types)).

-In order to use `multi-key-value-secret`, just format a Azure Key Vault Secret using `yaml` or `json`:
+## Example secret

+`Prerequisite` You need to have a secret in your Azure Key Vault with a json / yaml as value.
+Example values:

 ```yaml
 key1: value1